 Payscal.com website has stated that the average yearly salary for such a position is 80,000 USD

 At the same time, we have found that the salary survey done by comparably.com results in 60,000 USD per year.
-But take into your consideration that this survey is within USA and for offshore rigs.
+But consider that this survey is within the USA and for offshore rigs.

-With more digging, we found Salary.com which makes a survey inside the USA that shows a big variety in the salaries.
-The website stated that this big difference depends mainly on the qualifications of the tool pushers such as education, language skills, and more.
+With more digging, we found Salary.com, which makes a survey inside the USA that shows a big variety in the salaries.
+The website stated that this significant difference depends mainly on the qualifications of the tool pushers, such as education, language skills, and more.

 |Percent of Oil Rig Tool Pushers Salary

-So based on these surveys, we can say that to get a real range about the salary, you have to research with your qualifications and check the oil prices (Crude Oil Prices History) market as it directly impacts the salaries.
+So based on these surveys, we can say that to get an accurate range about the salary, you have to research with your qualifications and check the oil prices (Crude Oil Prices History) market as it directly impacts the salaries.

 Tool Pusher Job Interview Questions

-- What are the primary safety precautions you should take while working on the rig?
+- What primary safety precautions should you take while working on the rig?

 - Will it be comfortable for you to work in a team environment?

 - Tell us what essential skills you should have as a toolpusher.

 - What will be your plan if there is a piece of equipment you cannot fix?

-- How could you prioritize a task that requires operating multiple pieces of equipment at once?
+- How could you prioritize a task requiring operating multiple pieces of equipment simultaneously?

 - Explain to us your work ethic.

 - What action would you follow when noticing unsafe action from your crew, operator service contractor, and operator personnel?

 - How well do, as a tool pusher, understand maps and charts?

-- What are your major strengths and weakness as a toolpusher?
+- What are your major strengths and weaknesses as a toolpusher?